 Jaguar XJ40 History

-Throughout the 1970's Jaguar had been developing the classic Jaguar XJ40 which was an all-new model intended to replace the original XJ6.
-Due to problems at British Leyland and the fuel crisis, the car was continually delayed.
-Proposals from Jaguar's in-house designers and Pininfarina were received.
-Eventually it was decided an internal design would be carried through to production.
-This car was finally released in October 1986 with controversial square headlamps on all but the lowest specification, these were a lingering feature from the 1970s development.
-The car was considered more evolutionary than revolutionary, receiving improvements such as the second generation of Jaguar's IRS.
-It had to fight off a new competitor, the recently enlarged classic E32 7 series BMW.
+Throughout the 1970s, Jaguar worked on the iconic Jaguar XJ40, an all-new vehicle designed to replace the original XJ6.
+The automobile was repeatedly delayed due to issues at British Leyland and the fuel crisis.
+Jaguar's in-house designers and Pininfarina submitted proposals.
+It was eventually determined that an internal design would be used for manufacturing.
+This automobile was ultimately introduced in October 1986, with controversial square headlights on all except the lowest spec models, a holdover from the 1970s development.
+The car was considered evolutionary rather than revolutionary, including innovations such as the second version of Jaguar's IRS.
+It had to contend with a new rival, the freshly expanded classic E32 7 series BMW.

-While the British press favoured the Jaguar, the XJ40 tended to lose comparison tests run by German publications.
-Only six-cylinder models were initially offered: a 2.9 L and a 3.6 L. The V12 and a long wheelbase model, including a high-roofed Daimler Majestic model and destined for official use, were again delayed, being launched at the very end of the XJ40's life.
+While the Jaguar was favoured by the British press, the XJ40 consistently lost comparative tests conducted by German magazines.
+Initially, just two six-cylinder variants were available: a 2.9 L and a 3.6 L. The V12 and a long-wheelbase variant, including a high-roofed Daimler Majestic type designated for official usage, were delayed further still, arriving at the end of the XJ40's lifespan.

-The delay in fitting the V12 engine was due to the design of the engine bay which was too narrow to allow a V formation engine, said to have been designed deliberately in that fashion as the designers feared that their parent company would insist use of an engine based on their widely-used Rover V-8.
-After Jaguar's takeover by Ford in December 1989, work began on redesigning the engine bay to accommodate the V12.
-Ironically, thanks to Ford, Jaguar was later to find itself back in common ownership with another part of the old Rover family, Land Rover, where they had previously been thanks to British Leyland.
-However, having since developed their own more modern V8, they saw the reverse happen with a version of their engine fitted to the now classic Land Rover models, from which the old Rover V8 was finally dropped.
+The delay in installing the V12 engine was caused by the design of the engine bay, which was too narrow to accommodate a V formation engine, and was said to have been done on purpose because the designers feared that their parent company would insist on using an engine based on their widely used Rover V-8.
+Following Jaguar's acquisition by Ford in December 1989, work on modifying the engine bay to fit the V12 commenced.
+Ironically, owing to Ford, Jaguar was subsequently reunited with another member of the old Rover family, Land Rover, where they had previously been owing to British Leyland.
+However, after developing their own more contemporary V8, they saw the opposite happen with a version of their engine installed to now-classic Land Rover vehicles, from which the old Rover V8 was eventually withdrawn.